Skip to main content

 5. Who will read each artefact?
 The engineering team reads the Technical Report.
 The CISO and board sponsor read the Executive Risk Brief.
 The platform or SRE team owns the Action Plan.
 If you can’t name the human who will receive each artefact, you’re scoping a PDF, not an engagement.

-If you want help working through these five, book a scoping call.
+If you want help working through these five, request a scoping call.
 The conversation is shorter than the document above.

 Close